typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     -H "X-TYPESENSE-API-KEY: <API KEY>"
 ```

 Some users may prefer using servers as an intermediary to communicate with Typesense.
-This has the benefit of reducing strain on the database, as well as managing relatively high volume syncs.
+This has the benefit of reducing strain on the database, as well as being able to accomodate relatively high volume syncs.
 It is also particularly useful when it is necessary to santize or reformat data.
 Fortunately, Supabase offers serverless edge functions in Deno (TypeScript).

-However, instead of putting all the logic onto a server, it is best to have a PL/pgSQL function that can format unsynced rows and update the *products_sync_tracker* table in a single request on behalf of the edge function.
+However, instead of putting all the logic onto a server, it is best to have a PL/pgSQL function that can fetch unsynced rows and update the *products_sync_tracker* table in a single request on behalf of the edge function.

 #### PL/pgSQL Function to Find Unsynced Rows and Record Edge Function Request